the0xalex/Pretty/README.md

 This only exists because I was frustrated by the slower, crappy options that are already included with macOS devtools, and I knew I could write it myself in < 5 minutes.

-In my initial testing, piping to pretty is 72% faster and 60% more power efficient than piping to the stock `python3 -m json.tool`.
-The compiled executable is also under 100kb.
+In my initial testing:
 - `curl http://localhost:8080/api/users | python3 -m json.tool` \
    93% CPU, Total time: 0.071

 - `curl http://localhost:8080/api/users | pretty` \
   33% CPU, Total time: 0.021

 This is still not good, but it was good enough for me.
+The compiled executable is also under 100kb.

 Fun fact: Linux target is 5 times faster than the macOS target (doesn't have to go through objC for the syscalls).